-The Jews of France in the Holocaust
+The Jews of France in the Shoah

-From 1933 to 1945, the Nazi ideology mobilized German society, its administration and its army, made up of doctors, lawyers, intellectuals, artists, trade unionists, as well as its industry and economic resources, first to exclude, then to eradicate from the face of the earth, physically and culturally, all Europeans born Jews.
+From 1933 to 1945, the Nazi ideology mobilized German society, its administration and army, made up of doctors, lawyers, intellectuals, artists, trade unionists, as well as its industry and economic resources, first to exclude, then to eradicate from the face of the earth, physically and culturally, all Europeans born Jews.

 Marshal Philippe Pétain is welcomed by Adolf Hitler at the station of Montoire-sur-le-Loir.
 Loir-et-Cher, October 24, 1940. © Shoah Memorial